I am standing at the window

 learned by exercising your own self-leadership.

-Invoking your own rule, for and, of your own life.
+Invoking your own rule, for and of, your own life.

 Your own personal truth